SPRING 2019 POETRY CONTEST FOR NORTHEAST OHIO WRITERS Final Judge: Philip Metres

 Contest entries must be previously unpublished in either print or online venues, including personal blogs.

-Writers are welcome to make a separate general submission in addition to a contest entry (please note, however, that regular submissions are limited to 5,000 words).
+Writers are welcome to make a separate general submission in addition to a contest entry.
 There is no need to submit the same writing to both the contest and the general submission pool, as all contest entries will be considered for publication.
 The editors will individually notify any contest entrants selected for general publication.

 Simultaneous submissions are welcome, but we ask that you withdraw your work immediately through Submittable if it is accepted elsewhere.
 Entry fees will not be refunded in the event of a withdrawal.